emanuelegiona/ns3-ext-process/manual/1-intro.md

 - Parallel process is started and kept alive until required

-- Bi-directional communication with processes based on Unix named pipes
+- Bi-directional communication with processes based on TCP sockets

 - Multiple parallel processes supported (each with own `ExternalProcess` instance)